-Recently, the reliability of electronic network that consists from power-grid network and its control network is discussed [6]-[8].
+Recently, the reliability of electronic network that consists from power-grid network and its control network is discussed [6-8].
 Since the control network requires the power from the power-grid network, the authors investigate that how to inter-connect two networks such that reliability against cascade failures is maximized.
 The cascade failure is successive failures caused by a cascade of power-outage which is triggered by an initial failure point.
 They pointed out that the global network is reliable against cascade failures when two local networks are connected with links through "similar" nodes.
-That is, interconnected links should be prepared between nodes with similar degree or similar clustering coefficient.
+That is, inter-connected links should be prepared between nodes with similar degree or similar clustering coefficient.
 Unlike the electronic network where nodes of control network must be connected with the power-grid network, communication network does not require full connectivity between two networks.
 Rather, it is important for communication networks to reduce the number of inter-connected links to keep the reliability to some extent.
 Note again that our concern of this paper is how we should connect a limited number of inter-connected links between local networks, which is particular to communication networks.
+For this purpose, we focus on relationships between topological structure of interconnected network formed by two local networks [4], and evaluate various connecting structures from a reliability perspective.

 This paper is organized as follows.
-We introduce related work of this paper in Section II.
-Section III shows the topology model that we use for the evaluations.
-In Section IV, we evaluate reliability with various classes of connecting structure against node failures.
-Finally, Section V concludes this paper and mentions the future work.
+We introduce related work of this paper in Section 2..
+Section 3. shows the topology model that we use for the evaluations.
+In Section 4., we evaluate reliability with various classes of connecting structure against node failures.
+Finally, Section 5. concludes this paper and mentions the future work.